skytap/terraform-provider-skytap/website/docs/r/vm.html.md

   * `id`: The published service's ID.
   * `external_id`: The published service's external ID.
   * `external_port`: Each published service's external port.
+* `external_ports`: A map of external ports.
+The key is the internal IP address together with the internal port number - as defined in the `network_interface` block.